 In 1995 The Hares didn't have funds for necessary ground improvements, so they resigned from the league to join the Spartan League, which in turn became the Spartan South Midlands League the following year.

 They were demoted after a couple of seasons, but soon found their way back to the top tier.
-Over the following few seasons there was some success in the way of local and league cup wins.
+Over the following few seasons there was some success in the way of local and league cup wins, as Ian Crane took on the managers role.

-Harefield United FC will compete in the Spartan South Midlands League Premier Division in the 2013-14 season.
+Harefield United FC will compete in the Spartan South Midlands League Division One in the 2018-19 season.

 Wednesday 6th April 2005